Peat and Diesel

 In 2019, the band won "Live Act of the Year" at the Scots Trad Music Awards.
 In the 2020 awards they won "Best Music Video" (for Calum Dan’s Transit Van).
 They were also nominated for best album (for Light my Byre), but lost out to The Woods by Hamish Napier.

+In 2022, the band stepped in at short notice to replace Sam Ryder's headline appearance at the Belladrum Tartan Heart Festival after the former Eurovision contestant pulled out due to illness.

+In 2024, they headlined the Emirates Arena's first ever gig as part of the Celtic Connections Festival.